16. July 2021 | Position

-Electricity is going to become ever more important in the future – for example, for the digitalisation and electrification of industrial processes and for electro-mobility.
-However, technologies with lower CO2 emissions can become established only if competitive prices for the required electricity are guaranteed in the long term - while the EEG charge causes an artificial cost increase in electricity consumption.
+Electricity is going to become ever more important in the future – for example, for the electrification of industrial processes.
+Technologies with lower CO2 emissions can become established only if competitive prices for the required electricity are guaranteed in the long term - while the EEG charge, in particular, causes an artificial cost increase in electricity consumption.
 Therefore, full funding of the expansion of renewable energies from the federal budget and introducing an industry electricity price are necessary.
 This is the only way to maintain competitiveness and to enable the transformation to greenhouse gas neutrality.

 THE VCI IS CALLING FOR THE FOLLOWING

 - Reduce the costs to a minimum

 New laws should not bring further burdens which then necessitate relief measures for energy-intensive plants.
-The planned CO2 pricing within national emissions trading is a negative example: the compensation rules adopted by the federal cabinet are not sufficient and set overly high hurdles.
+The fuel emissions trading act (BEHG) is a negative example: the compensation rules adopted by the federal cabinet are not sufficient and set overly high hurdles.

 - Compensation for electricity price increase in compliance with state aid legislation

-Due to international competitive pressure, the energy-intensive industry responds sensitively to price increases.
-Regarding the expected cost increase in electricity purchasing due to the coal phase-out the German federal government should, therefore, negotiate with the EU Commission a compensation that is compliant with state aid legislation.
+Regarding the electricity price increase that is expected from the coal phase-out, the German federal government should negotiate with the EU Commission a compensation regime that complies with state aid legislation.
+Furthermore, the chemical-pharmaceutical industry speaks for introducing an industry electricity price.

 - Make the expansion of renewables more cost-efficient